wongkj12/clock-reader/index.md

 ## How it works

-In a nutshell, the algorithm works by using OpenCV's (an image processing/computer vision library) various filters (see: [morphological transformations](https://docs.opencv.org/master/d9/d61/tutorial_py_morphological_ops.html), [geometric transformations](https://docs.opencv.org/4.5.2/da/d6e/tutorial_py_geometric_transformations.html)) to eventually extract the features that we want, i.e. clock hands, in order to read the time.
+In a nutshell, the algorithm works by using OpenCV's (an image processing library) various filters (see: [morphological transformations](https://docs.opencv.org/master/d9/d61/tutorial_py_morphological_ops.html), [geometric transformations](https://docs.opencv.org/4.5.2/da/d6e/tutorial_py_geometric_transformations.html)) to eventually extract the features that we want, i.e. clock hands, in order to read the time.

+    import cv2

 First, our algorithm needs to find the clock face.
 Assuming that most clock faces are perfect circles, we can make use of [Hough Circle Transform](https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html):

+    img = cv2.medianblur(img, 5) #Reduces noise before detection
+    circles = cv2.HoughCircles(img, cv2.HOUGH_GRADIENT, 1, min_dist=width/16,
+                               param_1=100, param_2=30, minRadius=50, maxRadius=100)

+ `circles[0][0]` will return an array containing the radius & coordinates of the center of the best circle detected.